-Exposure

-The level of risk to a particular asset, asset type, sector, market or government.
+Exposure The level of risk to a particular asset, asset type, sector, market or government.

-Fiduciary duty
+Fiduciary Duty

 The duties (or equivalent obligations) that exist to ensure that those who manage other people's money act in the interests of beneficiaries, rather than serving their own interests.

-Financial Conduct Authority (FCA)
+Funding Position

+The funding position of a scheme is how its current market value of assets compares with its liabilities.
+It can be expressed as a ratio or percentage of the scheme's assets and liabilities (known as the funding level).

+Gilt

+Sterling bond issued by the UK Government.